cest-sources/imaging_science_tools/README.md

 Used resources:

 Screencast done with OBS (https://obsproject.com/welcome)

 	- screen @ 2560 x 1440,  output @ 1920 x 1080

 	- speex noise suppression -30dB, Kompressor  -17dB

-Video editig using http://fixounet.free.fr/avidemux/ Slides done with Microsoft Powerpoint
+Video editig using http://fixounet.free.fr/avidemux/

+Slides done with Microsoft Powerpoint, recorded there.
+Then screencasted again with OBS to use its noise supression.

 Code with Mathworks Matlab 2016a